 Why Hoarding Of Hydroxychloroquine Needs To Stop

-A family of old antimalarial drugs — including one that some patients rely on to treat their lupus or rheumatoid arthritis — is becoming harder to get in the United States, pharmacists say, partly because of remarks President Trump made last week, highlighting the drugs as a potential treatment for COVID-19.
+A family of old antimalarial drugs — including one that some patients rely on to treat their lupus or rheumatoid arthritis — is becoming harder to get in the United States, pharmacists say, partly because of remarks President Trump has made highlighting the drugs as a potential treatment for COVID-19.

 "I feel good about it.
 That's all it is, just a feeling," Trump said during a White House briefing Thursday about chloroquine and hydroxychloroquine.
 "You're going to see soon enough."